« Good Practice Guide

 When is the best time to do it?

-Boat trips run all year round; you can use the iCoast map to check the weather, tides and currents before you go out.
+Boat trips and tours in Dorset run all year round; you can use the iCoast map to check the weather, tides and currents before you go out.
 Remember, during winter months the water is colder, winds stronger, there are rougher seas and fewer hours of daylight, so it’s always best to be prepared.

 Watch out for wildlife